LendBook/lendbook-docs/docs/how-it-works/liquidation.md

 As time goes on, the borrowed amount increases due to the accumulation of interest rate.
 A collateralized position can become under-collateralized and subject to liquidation.

 In order to manage this liquidation, **for each borrower we calculate its Excess Collateral (EC)**.
 The excess collateral represents the quantity of asset deposited as collateral by the borrower but not yet required as collateral for borrower's various loans.
-The Excess collateral is calculated per borrower and includes all borrowing positions.
+The excess collateral is calculated per borrower and includes all borrowing positions.
 It is not calculated for each borrowing position independently.

 Excess collateral can decrease depending on two aspects:

 - interest rate continue to accumulate, and excess collateral is gradually reduced
 - the borrower opens up a new borrowing position, and excess collateral is reduced by the amount of required collateral needed for this position.

-**Excess collateral must always be positive.** Otherwise, liquidation is at the initiative of external actors who receive in exchange up to a 3% bonus.

 ??? info "Calcul of the Excess Collateral (EC)"
     We need to define some variables :